tramlinehq/docs/src/pages/jobs.md

 You will be joining as a Lead Engineer at [Tramline](https://tramline.app), and be responsible for everything on the technical side of things.
 You will work with the founding team on a daily basis, discuss new features, changes and improvements, new hiring, and full financial transparency!

-This role can also be a path to a senior engineering role if that is something you desire.

 :::note

 This is a remote position and you'll be joining as a full-time contractor.
 We're primarily looking at candidates from India, but we're open to timezones within +/-4 hours of India.